Alexander-556/PowerShellScripts/README.md

 ## Tools Overview

 This section introduces the key tools used across the scripts and automation workflows in this repository.
-For detailed setup instructions, use the quick links below, or visit the `./Docs` folder.
+For detailed setup instructions, use the quick links below, or visit the [Documentation Folder](./Docs/).

 If you are new to scripting, I recommend starting with the [PowerShell Setup Guide](./Docs/Setup/PowerShell_Setup.md) and following the tutorials sequentially until the environment is fully configured.